Happy Birthday to Stephen King, who turns 70 today!

 Anyway, I’ve always loved King’s short stories & novellas just as much as his full length novels so I don’t want to ignore the collections in this post.
 As they’d be too difficult to “rank” alongside one-story novels, my below list is a ranking of only King’s full-length fictional novels.
 But I’m going to talk a little about each of his short story collections at the end of this post too (Well, hell – there are ten so I suppose I can “rank” the collections as well.
 Oh I do love making lists!). 😉

 First, here are My Top Ten Stephen King Full-Length Novels.
-As always, though, I’m doing a full ranking from least favorite to favorite book and I’ve read 37 in total.
+As always, though, I’m doing a full ranking from least favorite to favorite book and I’ve read way more than ten.
 Here we go!

 The Rest That I’ve Read